 Consider other causes (eg, central nervous system infection Introduction to Brain Infections Brain infections can be caused by viruses, bacteria, fungi, or, occasionally, protozoa or parasites.
 Encephalitis is most commonly due to viruses, such as herpes simplex, herpes zoster, cytomegalovirus... read more , head trauma Traumatic Brain Injury (TBI) Traumatic brain injury (TBI) is physical injury to brain tissue that temporarily or permanently impairs brain function.
-Diagnosis is suspected clinically and confirmed by imaging (primarily... read more , hypoglycemia Hypoglycemia Hypoglycemia unrelated to exogenous insulin therapy is an uncommon clinical syndrome characterized by low plasma glucose level, symptomatic sympathetic nervous system stimulation, and central... read more , stroke Overview of Stroke Strokes are a heterogeneous group of disorders involving sudden, focal interruption of cerebral blood flow that causes neurologic deficit.
+Diagnosis is suspected clinically and confirmed by imaging (primarily... read more , hypoglycemia Hypoglycemia Hypoglycemia, or low plasma glucose level can result in sympathetic nervous system stimulation, and central nervous system dysfunction.
+In patients with diabetes who take insulin or antihyperglycemic... read more , stroke Overview of Stroke Strokes are a heterogeneous group of disorders involving sudden, focal interruption of cerebral blood flow that causes neurologic deficit.
 Strokes can be Ischemic (80%), typically resulting... read more , hepatic encephalopathy Portosystemic Encephalopathy Portosystemic encephalopathy is a neuropsychiatric syndrome that can develop in patients with liver disease.
 It most often results from high gut protein or acute metabolic stress (eg, gastrointestinal... read more , Wernicke encephalopathy Wernicke Encephalopathy Wernicke encephalopathy is characterized by acute onset of confusion, nystagmus, partial ophthalmoplegia, and ataxia due to thiamin deficiency.
 Diagnosis is primarily clinical.
 The disorder... read more ) if consciousness is altered, even if poisoning is suspected.

 Use toxicology testing (eg, drug immunoassays) selectively because it can provide incomplete or incorrect information.